spring-projects-2024/wiki-savvy-rag/README.md

 ![](media/demo.gif)

-For our project, we implemented, fine-tuned, and evaluated a Retrieval Augmented Generation system that could discuss a range of topics in the STEM domain.
-To showcase our system, we developed a simple application with a chat interface that replies to the user prompts with the help of retrieved Wikipedia passages.
+For our project, we implemented, fine-tuned, and evaluated a Retrieval Augmented Generation system that can discuss a range of topics in the STEM domain.
+Importantly, we put a lot of effort into coding (almost) everything from scratch ourselves, from filtering, cleaning and embedding the 100GB wikipedia dump, to the inference code for RAG with various prompting, aggregation and decoding strategies, to the code for running benchmarks with mmlu, all the way to the training and evaluation loops and the logging of a variety of metrics to weights and biases during finetuning.
+To showcase our system, we developed a simple Streamlit application with a chat interface that replies to the user prompts with the help of retrieved Wikipedia passages.

-We downloaded, cleaned, and filtered the English Wikipedia (~100GB) and built a vector database of semantic embeddings based on STEM articles.
-We then built a RAG system using one of open-source LLMs, `Qwen/Qwen1.5-0.5B-Chat` and `microsoft/phi-3-mini-128k-instruct`, and the open-source embedder `BAAI/bge-small-en-v1.5`.
-To evaluate our system, we considered its accuracy on question answering benchmarks focusing on the STEM domain, e.g., using an appropriate subset of MMLU.
+We downloaded, filtered and cleaned the English Wikipedia (~100GB) and built a vector database of semantic embeddings based on all STEM articles, using the FAISS library for efficient retrieval of embeddings and SQLite for accessing text chunks from disk.
+After filtering, the xml dumpm of wikipedia went down to 22GB, and after cleaning it went all the way to 8GB of clean text.
+We then built a RAG system using the open-source LLM `Qwen/Qwen1.5-0.5B-Chat` and the embedder `BAAI/bge-small-en-v1.5`.

+To improve the performance of our system, we kept the embedder frozen and fine-tuned the LLM on a subset of the Yahoo Answers dataset, using QLORA to speed up training and reduce the memory footprint.
+As a training objective, we used the cross entropy loss between predicted logits and ground truth answer, which allows to exploit the inherent parallelism of the transformer architecture.
+To develop the training code, we started from an existing project of one of us, publicly available at https://github.com/MattiaSC01/JEPA, which offers a Trainer class to handle the training and evaluation loops, and a Logger class to handle interactions with weights and biases.
+The Trainer class can be subclassed to have model-specific behaviour, as we did.

-To improve the performance of our system, we fine-tuned the LLM on a STEM question answering task.
-We assessed the performance with and without RAG, as well as before and after fine-tuning.
+To evaluate our system, we considered its accuracy on a subset of the MMLU benchmark focusing on STEM questions.
+We assessed the performance with and without RAG, and we considered its evolution during finetuning.
+We also ran a number of ablations concerning the number of retrieved documents, the generation strategy, the number of provided examples in the prompt.

 The chat was developed using Streamlit and allows users to configure key aspects of the chatbot, such as selecting the model, determining the number of retrieved documents, choosing the type of RAG inference, and setting the decoding strategy.